 Meet the people who make Mindful Yoga a great place to learn.

-Hilda, Dharma name Shraddha, is the founder of Mindful Yoga Studio.
-Shraddha began teaching in 1996 and offers a nurturing space for students to explore, heal and transform their bodies and their lives.
+Hilda, Dharma name Shraddha, founded Mindful Yoga Studio in 2012 to offer a safe space for students to explore, heal and transform their bodies and their lives.
 She guides students in a rhythm that allows them to move in harmony with their breath and stay open to the moment.
 She has a 500-hour Healing Emphasis Yoga certificate and is trained in Yoga for Cancer Survivors.
-Other trainings: 100-hour Mindfulness Yoga teacher training with Poep Sa Frank Jude; 120-hour Yin Yoga teacher training; Relax and Renew Restorative teacher training with Judith Lasater.
-Shraddha has over 1,200 hours of teaching experience.
-Shraddha has a Bachelor’s degree in Latin American Studies and a Master’s degree in Organizational Management.
+Shraddha is a Certified Craniosacral Therapist, offering craniosacral sessions at Mindful Yoga.
+She is certified with the Integrative Health & Lifestyle Program at the University of Arizona’s Andrew Weil Center for Integrative Medicine.
+Other trainings: Svastha Yoga Therapy Training, 100-hour Mindfulness Yoga teacher training; 120-hour Yin Yoga teacher training; Relax and Renew Restorative teacher training.
+Shraddha has taught since 2005 and has 3,000 hours of teaching experience.
+She was born in Sonora, Mexico, and has lived most of her life in Tucson.
+She is bilingual and has a Bachelor’s degree in Latin American Studies from the University of Arizona and a Master’s degree in Organizational Management.